 Why we picked the Toyota Sienna:

 One of the main reasons many people buy SUVs is the availability of all-wheel drive.
 It’s a useful feature that the minivan segment admittedly doesn’t offer many options for.
-In fact, the Toyota Sienna is the only minivan currently sold in the United States with all-wheel drive.
-So the Sienna may be the only choice, but that doesn’t mean it’s a bad one.
+In fact, as of 2019, the Toyota Sienna is the only minivan currently sold in the United States with all-wheel drive.
+The Sienna may be the only choice, but that doesn’t mean it’s a bad one.

-The Sienna is sensible and reliable, exactly what you’d expect from Toyota.
+The Sienna is sensible and reliable, which is exactly what you’d expect from Toyota.
 While the basic design is fairly old, the styling still manages to look fresh.
-The sole available engine option is a 3.5-liter V6, which produces 296 hp and 263 pound-feet of torque, and is mated to an eight-speed automatic transmission.
-Toyota also offers WiFi connectivity for up to five devices and a bundle of standard electronic safety features that includes pedestrian detection, adaptive cruise control, lane-departure warning, and automatic high beams.
+The sole available engine option is a 3.5-liter V6, which produces 296 hp and 263 pound-feet of torque, and shifts through an eight-speed automatic transmission.
+Toyota also offers Wi-Fi connectivity for up to five devices, and a bundle of standard electronic safety features that includes pedestrian detection, adaptive cruise control, lane-departure warning, and automatic high beams.

 While the words “sporty” and “minivan” don’t typically go together, Toyota at least tried to make the Sienna fun to drive.
 An SE model adds sportier suspension and 19-inch wheels, plus some boy-racer styling elements.
-Last year, Toyota actually sent two Siennas on the One Lap of America, a cross-country marathon where entrants drive to a series of racetracks to compete.
+In 2017, Toyota actually sent two Siennas on the One Lap of America, a cross-country marathon where entrants drive to a series of racetracks to compete.

 The best high-tech minivan